 Penn State Campuses Include:

 At Penn State Abington, students experience a vibrant college environment combined with the resources of a world-class research university.
 Located on 45 wooded acres just 15 miles north of Center City Philadelphia, we offer an affordable, accessible, and high-impact education resulting in the success of a diverse student body.

-With nearly 3,500 students, Penn State Abington is a residential campus that offers four-year degrees in 23 majors—or the first two years of more than 275 Penn State majors—undergraduate research, the Abington and Schreyer honors programs, study abroad, NCAA Division III athletics, continuing education and graduate programs, and more.
+With more than 3,000 students, Penn State Abington is a residential campus that offers four-year degrees in 23 majors—or the first two years of more than 275 Penn State majors—undergraduate research, the Abington and Schreyer honors programs, study abroad, NCAA Division III athletics, continuing education and graduate programs, and more.

 Situated in the Allegheny Mountains of Central Pennsylvania, 40 miles from the University Park campus, Penn State Altoona provides the advantages of an intimate college teaching environment with the readily available resources of a major research university.
-Penn State Altoona enrolls over 3,000 students and offers 23 baccalaureate and 5 associate degree programs.
-The campus provides students accessible education, individualized experiences, and lifelong learning skills that position them to forge their own pathways to personal and professional success.
+Penn State Altoona enrolls over 2,500 students and offers 21 baccalaureate and 5 associate degree programs.
+The campus provides students with accessible education, individualized experiences, and lifelong learning skills that position them to forge their own pathways to personal and professional success.

 Penn State Beaver serves a diverse population of approximately 700 students, a relaxed environment with an array of baccalaureate degrees, on-campus housing, and varsity sports-all just 35 miles northwest of Pittsburgh.